mozilla/moz-git-tools/README.markdown

 Usage: `git push-to-hg [-t/--tip] PATH_TO_HG_REPO [GIT_REVS]`

 Push commits from git to a new qqueue in an hg repository.
-If GIT\_REVS is omitted, push the commits `$(git merge-base HEAD master)..HEAD` (i.e. everything in the current branch that's not in master).
+If GIT\_REVS is omitted, push the commits `$(git merge-base HEAD origin/master)..HEAD` (i.e. everything in the current branch that's not upstream).

 If `-t` or `--tip` is specified, update the hg repository to its tip before pushing.
 Otherwise, update the hg repository to the revision atop which the